 This way replicates the normal way you would use a toilet.

-First, remove the tank lid and pour a bucket of water into the toilet tank to the fill line.
+First, remove the tank lid and pour a bucket of water into the toilet tank to the fill line (learn about all of the parts of a toilet here).
 There is no need to go past that as the excess water will do down the overflow tube and will be wasted.
 Depending on your toilet this could be a gallon or more.